 16. Use colour blocking to create a design feature

 If you're looking to renovate a bathroom on a budget, consider experimenting with bathroom paint ideas.
 If you love the idea of colour blocking, but are concerned that it will overwhelm your bathroom, take inspiration from this combination of two light toned colours to create a subtle yet effective design feature.
+There are loads more ideas on how to work the colour blocking trend over on our gallery.

 The addition of house plants and a mustard yellow towel from Dunelm offsets the colour scheme effectively.